All Episodes

 Well, this, it turned out, was correct.

-In fact, it looks like he actually got copies of the Viking data itself, somehow, into Moscow.
+In fact, it looks like he actually got copies of the Viking data itself somehow into Moscow.

 And he published, in the same time frame, an independent assessment, which was provocative to me for a couple of reasons.

-Not only because it was independent, but because his conclusions were eerily similar to what ours would eventually be.
+Not only because it was independent, but because his conclusions were eerily similar to what ours would eventually Be.

-And that was that, A, he called the face, for the first time on record, The Martian Sphinx.
+And that was that A, he called the face for the first time on record the Martian Sphinx.

 How eerily prescient Vladimir turned out to be.

-In this same study, which eventually was reprinted by the KGB in that high-quality, glossy, four-color magazine that was kind of like Life magazine.
+Number two, in this same study, which eventually was reprinted by the KGB in that high-quality, glossy, four-color magazine that was kind of like Life magazine.

-And published out of the Embassy of Washington, D.C.
+It was called Soviet Life and published out of the Embassy of Washington, D.C.
+Yes.

-In the summer of 1984, within days of our presenting this paper that Rautenberg, and I, and Brandenburg, and DiPietro Molinar, and others, all participating in our first SRI study, had collaborated on and had given to John to present at the Case for Mars Conference in Boulder, Colorado in that summer of 84, within days of that paper, Soviet life carried this story by Avinsky, called Pyramids on Mars, which was shocking and incredibly pressing, because the Soviets, through that, claimed they had discovered Cydonia, and they were the ones proposing it was artificial, and that it was connected to Egypt.
+In the summer of 1984, within days of our presenting this paper that Rautenberg and I and Brandenburg and Deputy Gramolinar and others all participating in our first SRI study had collaborated on and had given to John to present at the Case for Mars Conference in Boulder, Colorado in that summer of 84.

-It was Carl in Cosmos back in the 60s who said, if I'm not mistaken, actually it was the 70s, I'm making him a little bit older than he is, that terrestrial intelligent life, intelligent life on Earth, first manifests itself Through the geometric regularity of its construction, i.e., if you want to look down on another planet and see if there's anybody at home, look for the geometry.
+I'm making him a little bit older than he is, that terrestrial intelligent life, intelligent life on Earth, first manifests itself through the geometric regularity of its constructions, i.e., if you want to look down on another planet and see if there's anybody at home, look for the geometry.

 It's that simple.